Pratiksha605/monoZDocs/docs/monoZJet/hostcommunicationcommands.md

 </div>

 ### Set Org ID
-This command is used to configure ORGID setting for connecting with monoZ:Link IoT PF.
-ORG ID can be set only before MZSTART.
+This command configures the Organization ID (ORGID) required for connecting to the monoZ:Link IoT platform.
+The ORGID is a one-time setting and does not need to be reconfigured after each power cycle.
+It can only be set before executing MZSTART.

 <CodeBlock language="javascript" title="Execution command">
 {`MZORGID="<org_id>"`}